alexwong23/COVID_DATA3406_Group4/README.md

 We will also be accounting for the uncertainty that might be prevalent within the data sources, and we will be making sure to mention these when producing data visualisations.

+## Background

+The novel coronavirus disease 2019 (COVID-19) is an infectious respiratory disease that has impacted the world substantially.
+It has been classified as a global pandemic by the *World Health Organisation* (WHO), and has sparked countries across the world to develop management and prevention strategies such as lockdowns and extensive social distancing practices.

+To date,

 ## Group Member Details
 | Full Name       | Preferred Name | SID       | Email                      | Phone     |
 |-----------------|----------------|-----------|----------------------------|-----------|